Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 God, I thank you that Jesus paid the price for my healing.
 I am absolutely convinced that it is your will to heal me and you have the power to set me free from this illness.
 However, I also realize that sometimes you have secret purposes of which I am unaware.
 I surrender myself to your loving care and will.
 I ask you to glorify yourself through me in this situation, either by healing me or giving me the faith and courage to joyfully endure.
 I am yours to command.
 I trust you completely.

-The author of Hebrews talks about faith that continues to resolutely trust God regardless of whether it gets its desire.
+The author of Hebrews talks about faith that continues to resolutely trust God regardless of whether it gets its wish.

 All these people died still believing what God had promised them.
 They did not receive what was promised, but they saw it all from a distance and welcomed it.
 They agreed that they were foreigners and nomads here on earth.
 Hebrews 11:13 (NLT)